 “Barkow Leibinger's buildings are said to display a thought process rationalized through material; they communicate with materials and form narratives with their physical properties the way a writer does with words and sentences” - Carson Chan

-BLA addresses design problems uniquely in this circuitous environment, perceiving architecture as an opportunity, an honest quest of finding what is needed in a given context, from prototype to prototype; from project to project with evident interest; an approach that is visible at any scale, whether it is in one of their gallery installations or in one of their many commissions from factory giant TRUMPF.
-BLA defines research as ‘semi-autonomous from the demands of project and building deadlines and constuction limits’ dislocating the design process from research, allowing effectively to develop a repertoire of techniques that can later be used in creating architectural value.
+BLA addresses design problems uniquely in this circuitous environment, perceiving architecture as an opportunity, an honest quest of finding what is needed in a given context with evident interest, from prototype to prototype; from project to project.
+An approach found at every scale, whether it is in one of their gallery installations or in one of their many commissions from factory giant TRUMPF.
+BLA defines research as ‘semi-autonomous from the demands of project and building deadlines and construction limits’ effectively dislocating the design process from research, allowing effectively to develop a repertoire of techniques that can later be used in creating architectural value.

 The instruments of digital fabrication, materiality research, studied proportion and disciplinary awareness are always on the backdrop of their work; their projects often tinged with a refined aesthetic inclined towards surface effects and the spectacle of structure.